When you think about leadership succession planning and development, what comes to mind?

 If you’re like many of the top executives and business owners we work with, it’s likely to raise a series of ambivalent thoughts and feelings.
 These include:

-“Yes, I know it’s a best practice of the most successful public and private companies to have the next generation of leaders identified and developed so they can maximize the value of their company and accelerate growth and profitability going forward.”
+“Yes, I know it’s a best practice of the most successful public and private companies to have leaders identified and developed so they can maximize the value of their company and accelerate growth and profitability going forward.”

 “No, we don’t need to think about this right now.
 I enjoy what I’m doing and I don’t plan on leaving or selling the company anytime soon.”